-Table K.60. profile: Attributes
+Table I.50. profile: Attributes

-Attribute Type Default Description and List of NMTOKEN Active if all specified profiles are active as well as all other tests passing, including 'not'

-comment string - Comment control-switch-users List of NMTOKEN Any users Restrict users that have access to control switch expect boolean none Defines state considered 'Good' and shown green on status page initial boolean true Defines state at system startup, or new config, where not known/fixed interval duration 1 Time between tests invert boolean - Invert final result of testing log NMTOKEN Not logging Log target log-debug NMTOKEN Not logging Log additional information name NMTOKEN Not optional Profile name not NMTOKEN - Active if specified profile is inactive as well as all other tests passing, including 'and' or List of NMTOKEN - Active if any of these other profiles are active regardless of other tests (including 'not' or 'and') ports Set of port - Test passes if any of these physical ports are up ppp List of NMTOKEN - PPP link state (any of these are up) recover duration 1 Time before recover (i.e. how long test has been passing) route List of IPAddr - Test passes if all specified addresses are routeable set switch - Manual override.
-Test settings ignored; Control switches can use and/or/not/invert source string - Source of data, used in automated config management table (unsignedByte 0-99) routetable - Routing table for ping/route timeout duration 10 Time before timeout (i.e. how long test has been failing) vrrp List of NMTOKEN - VRRP state (any of these is master)
+Attribute Type Default Description and List of NMTOKEN - Active if all specified profiles are active as well as all other tests passing, including 'not' comment string - Comment control-switch-users List of NMTOKEN Any users Restrict users that have access to control switch dhcp List of IPNameAddr - Test passes if any specified addresses are active in DHCP expect boolean none Defines state considered 'Good' and shown green on status page initial boolean true Defines state at system startup, or new config, where not known/fixed interval duration 1 Time between tests invert boolean - Invert final result of testing log NMTOKEN Not logging Log target log-debug NMTOKEN Not logging Log additional information name NMTOKEN Not optional Profile name not NMTOKEN - Active if specified profile is inactive as well as all other tests passing, including 'and' or List of NMTOKEN - Active if any of these other profiles are active regardless of other tests (including 'not' or 'and') ports Set of port - Test passes if any of these physical ports are up recover duration 1 Time before recover (i.e. how long test has been passing) route List of IPAddr - Test passes if all specified addresses are routeable set switch - Manual override.
+Test settings ignored; Control switches can use and/or/not/invert source string - Source of data, used in automated config management table (unsignedByte 0-99) routetable - Routing table for ping/route/dhcp timeout duration 10 Time before timeout (i.e. how long test has been failing) vrrp List of NMTOKEN - VRRP state (any of these is master)

-Table K.61. profile: Elements
+Table I.51. profile: Elements

-Element Туре Instances Description date profile-date Optional, unlimited Test passes if within any date range specified ping profile-ping Optional Test passes if address is answering pings time profile-time Optional, unlimited Test passes if within any time range specified
+date profile-date Optional, unlimited Test passes if within any date range specified ping profile-ping Optional Test passes if address is answering pings time profile-time Optional, unlimited Test passes if within any time range specified

-K.2.46. profile-date: Test passes if within any of the time ranges specified
+I.2.40. profile-date: Test passes if within any of the time ranges specified